JBroks/Billie_Eilish_Website/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;

 - [Figma](https://www.figma.com/) - Software was used to create a project mockup;

+- [MockFlow](https://www.mockflow.com/) - Online tool that was used to create wireframes;

 ## Testing